shereiff1/ML-Project/README.md

 # 🧠 Material Stream Identification System
-**Computer Vision–Based Waste Classification using CNN Features and Classical Machine Learning**
+**Oject Classification using CNN Features and Classical Machine Learning**

 ## 📌 Overview
 The **Material Stream Identification System** is an end-to-end machine learning pipeline for classifying waste materials into six categories: